unicogr/LabHacks/docs/html/_sources/2_fMRI.md.txt

         async>
 </script>

-## Example pipeline: pRF maping using 7T-fMRI data
+## 1st part: Mapping fMRI data to a cortical surface reconstruction

 > *This is a work in progress!*